Compositionally Safe Construction of Autonomous Driving Systems: Introduction

-Many studies separate the problem of perception from that of decision-making.
-They assume that the autopilot has access to a model of the external environment in the form of a map that represents the relevant geometric details of the environment, as well as the signaling equipment and the obstacles around the vehicle, with their positions and kinematic attributes.
+Our work adopts the multi-module approach, focusing on prediction, planning and control.
+It assumes that perception problems are solved by a separate module that generates a model of the external environment in the form of an annotated map containing relevant information about its state.
+This includes the geometric characteristics of roads, signaling equipment and obstacles around the vehicle, with their positions and kinematic attributes.

 The formalization of maps and their underlying concepts has been the object of numerous studies including proposals of standards such as \cite{ASAMOpenDRIVE-1.6.0,ASAMOpenScenario-1.0.0}.
 Modeling maps as extended graphs is a common idea adopted by many works, one of the main problem being to build maps by composition of heterogeneous elements and data e.g., \cite{PoggenhansPJONK18,ButzHHORSZ20,BeetzB18}.
 In \cite{BozgaS22}, we study a multilevel semantic framework for the description of maps and their properties, based on metric graphs.
 The framework allows maps to be specified as a composition of building blocks such as different types of roads and junctions.
 It also shows how the traffic rules for each of these building blocks induce corresponding safety constraints to be respected by autopilots.